fahriachmadi/flip-test/README.md

 ### Step to send Request via UI
 - Open : http://localhost:8000/
-- Fill in field
+- Fill in field account number, bank code, amount, and remark
-- Submit Button
+- Click Submit Button
+- See output in white box

 ### Step to check status via UI
 - Open : http://localhost:8000/check-status
 - Fill in field transaction id
-- Submit Button
+- Click Submit Button
+- See output in white box

+### Notes
+- Can deploy to heroku with configuration first
+- Jobs and queue still not work